HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 And don’t forget to check out The Aescher for a remarkable experience – located on Ebenalp Mountain – a stunning summit at 1.600m above sea level in Appenzell Alps.

 Take on an adventure as you choose between hiking up or taking a cable car from Wasserauen Station, either way, rewards await!
-You can take in breathtaking panoramic views of Lake Seealpsee looking out from Ebenalp & Aescher Guesthouse.
+You can take in panoramic views of Lake Seealpsee looking out from Ebenalp & Aescher Guesthouse.
 Check out my Appenzell guide for more travel tips.

 From here, you can head back to Zurich or continue your journey and head to Southern Germany and explore that beautiful part of the world.